jnh277/river_forecasting/README.md

 - made package installable and version tracked
 - allow better selection of models to be trained
 - added compression to saving of models
+- have optional retrain or not per model per timestep
+- during training save the final decent contiguous section as validation data

 ### Datasources